Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 "disablePeerDiscovery": true
 ```

-#### Obfuscate database password in config file
+#### Obfuscate database password in configuration file

-Certain entries in the Tessera config file must be obfuscated in order to prevent any attempts from
+Certain entries in the Tessera configuration file must be obfuscated in order to prevent any attempts from
 attackers to gain access to critical parts of the application (for example the database).
 The database password can be encrypted using [Jasypt](http://www.jasypt.org) to avoid it being
 exposed as plain text in the configuration file.